AlexHovy/budget/README.md

 # budget

-Welcome to the Budget Application repository!
-This project is designed to help users manage their finances effectively.
-It's built using modern web technologies and offers a range of features to track and analyze financial transactions.

 ## Key Features

-- **User Management**: Register and manage user accounts.
+- **User Management**: Register and manage user accounts using Firebase.
 - **Category Management**: Organize transactions into categories for better tracking.
 - **Transaction Management**: Record and track income and expenses.
 - **Data Persistence**: Uses MongoDB for storing and retrieving data.
-- **Secure Authentication**: Ensures user data security and integrity.
+- **Secure Authentication**: Ensures user data security and integrity using Firebase

 ## Technologies Used